kia3a/kia3a/README.md

 ### ✨ Hello I am Kiara,

 I have an associated degree in Business and completed the Google Data Analytics Professional Certificated.
 After working for almost three years as Financial and Process Analyst in a multinational consumer company and Project Controller for International Transport.
-I am looking for a career to Data Analytics.
+I am looking for a career change to Data Analytics.

 This repository contains all the projects that I have been developing in my Data Science path.